A good start is the key to success in fry production

 Raw materials of the highest quality

 The hatchery Pack products have been continuously developed and are characterized by a high degree of stability, where the quality of the raw materials is more important than the cost.
-The formulations have evolved based on demands of a high and stable quality of the feed, and the fluctuating prices on raw materials does not influence this.
+The formulations have evolved based on demands of high and stable quality of the feed, and the fluctuating prices on raw materials do not influence this.
 Aller Aqua’s fry feed is based on a high content of marine raw materials, including krill meal.

 Krill is a crustacean, living in the Antarctic Ocean.
 It is said to constitute the largest living biomass on earth and is estimated to 400 million tonnes.
 Due to fresh krills limited durability and the large distances in the Antarctic Ocean, krill meal is prepared on factory boats, where the freshly caught krill is taken directly from catch to processing.
 Meal from krill is therefore very fresh and known for its attractive taste which stimulates the appetite of farmed fish.

 Krill meal contains a minimum of 56% protein and 20-30% fat, as well as approximately 130 ppm of natural astaxanthin, which besides being a colorant is also a very effective antioxidant.
 Approximately 15% of the fat in krill meal is the two important omega 3 fatty acids; EPA and DHA, but it is just as important that more than 40% of the fat is made up by phospholipids.